Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/apk/Platform/MASTG-TEST0028/README.md

 None of the input from these sources can be trusted; it must be validated and/or sanitized.
 Validation ensures processing of data that the app is expecting only.
 If validation is not enforced, any input can be sent to the app, which may allow an attacker or malicious app to exploit app functionality.

 MASVS-PLATFORM-1 / MSTG-PLATFORM-3 / May 13, 2024

+## Implementation

+An app has been created with a minSdkVersion set to 26.
+This app includes a login (admin, 1234) that allows access to a WebView.
+The vulnerability in this app is that the login can be bypassed by generating an intent from the terminal, and the content displayed in the WebView can also be modified.
+The guide followed for this was https://z4ki.medium.com/android-deep-links-exploitation-4abade4d45b4.

 ## Static Analysis
 ## Check for ANdroid OS Version
 The Android version in which the app runs also influences the risk of using deep links.
 Inspect the Android Manifest to check if minSdkVersion is 31 or higher.